Ulrich Wille: Early career

+World War I

-Nomination as general
+Election as general

-At the dawn of the First World War, Switzerland confirmed its will to remain neutral and to avoid the conflicts which were going to set Europe ablaze.
+Upon the outbreak of the First World War, Switzerland confirmed its will to remain neutral and issued a general mobilization of all military forces.
+On 8 August 1914, Wille was elected General by the United Federal Assembly with 122 votes, against 63 votes for Theophil Sprecher von Bernegg.
+Sprecher would soon assume the post of Chief of the General Staff and become a reliable partner of Wille's.

-However, Switzerland was divided between the German-speaking Swiss who favored the Central Powers, and the French and Italian-speaking Swiss whose opinions tended to support the Allied Powers.
+During the First World War, Switzerland was divided between the German-speaking Swiss, who tended to favor the Central Powers, and the French and Italian-speaking Swiss, whose opinions tended to support the Allies.
 As a Germanophile, close to Kaiser Wilhelm II, Wille benefitted from the pro-German current and the disparity within the Swiss Federal Council, which counted only one member from the French areas.

-In 1914, upon the outbreak of war, a general mobilization of all military forces was issued.
-Wille, then a Colonel, was named General of Switzerland by the Federal Parliament on 8 August 1914 with 122 votes, against 63 votes for the other candidate, Theophil Sprecher von Bernegg.
-Von Bernegg would soon assume the rank of Chief of the General Staff and become a reliable partner of Wille's.

-The opponents of the general described him as "militarist" whereas his partisans saw in him a chief ready to manage an army in mobilization thanks to his pedagogical talents.
-Wille decided to concentrate the bulk of his forces (238,000 men and 50,000 horses) close to the borders, particularly in Ajoie and Engadine.
+The opponents of the general described him as militarist, whereas his partisans saw in him a leader ready to manage an army in mobilization thanks to his pedagogical talents.
+Wille decided to concentrate the bulk of his forces (238,000 men and 50,000 horses) close to the borders, particularly in Ajoie and Engadin.

 Political issues

 The mandate of Wille was rife with political problems.
 A scandal occurred in the French-speaking area of Switzerland when Wille proposed to the Federal Council on 20 July 1915, to enter the war on the side of the Central Powers.
 Thereafter, the "Colonels' Affair" in 1916 also had a great repercussion.
 Two Swiss colonels had given German and Austro-Hungarian diplomats specimens of the "Staff Gazette", a confidential journal, and Russian messages deciphered by Swiss cryptanalysts.
 The affair risked Swiss neutrality since it implied collusion with one of the belligerents.
 Wille decided to condemn the two colonels to 20 days' detention, an unsatisfactory sentence in the eyes of the pro-Allied party.

 The confrontation between French-speaking Switzerland and German-speaking Switzerland widened.
-The Germanic newspapers supported the German actions in Belgium, whereas the French ones highlighted the resistance of the Allied forces against German troops.
+The German-language newspapers supported the German actions in Belgium, whereas the French ones highlighted the resistance of the Allied forces against German troops.

 The economic situation was poor and many strikes occurred, reaching their apogee with the Swiss general strike from 11 November to 14 November 1918.
 In a note dated 10 November 1918, Wille announced his concern for the rise of Bolshevism and the internal disorders to come in the country:

 But he added that it was necessary to avoid violence:

 Meanwhile, Wille had to manage the pandemic of the Spanish influenza, which affected the troops and the recruit schools.
 In order to combat the spread of the epidemic, enlistment of new recruits was delayed.